 To be specific, ecosystem accounting is a device designed to answer three basic questions in relation to the interaction between artificial and natural capital (Figure 1.1), namely:

-Is the asset that natural capital represents being maintained [through natural processes] over time in terms of amount (stock) and quality (functional capacity) at levels consistent with the needs of society both now and in the future?
+Is the asset that natural capital represents being maintained [through natural processes and maintenance or restoration works] over time in terms of amount (stock) and quality (functional capacity) at levels consistent with the needs of society both now and in the future?

-Is the full cost of maintaining the stock and quality of natural capital covered by the current price of goods and services produced in the economy?
+Is the full cost of maintaining the stock and quality of natural capital covered by the current price of goods and services produced in the economy, and accordingly, are National Income and Final Demand (consumption plus investment) correctly calculated in the national accounts?

-How is the flow of ecosystem goods and services supplied to final uses either by the market (and government institutions) or for free (by virtue of their non-exclusive nature) and impacting, or feeding back, on the overall calculation of our wealth, Inclusive Domestic Product (IDP)?
+How is the flow of ecosystem goods and services supplied to final uses either by the market (and government institutions) or for free (by virtue of their non-exclusive nature) and impacting, or feeding back, on the overall calculation of our well-being (made of monetized and non-monetized values) and of our wealth?

 Three issues arise in relation to the first question.
 These concern how to measure the amount and quality of ecosystem assets, how to assess the level of assets required to meet society’s needs and what metrics might be employed to calculate the gap between them.
-In developing the accounting framework presented here, we have interpreted the notion of “need” very broadly, to include both material and non-material elements.
+In developing the accounting framework presented here, we have interpreted the notion of “need” very broadly, to include both material and non-material elements, tangible benefits and options offered by ecosystem’s renewal and adaptation capacity.
 The amount and quality of ecosystem assets expected by the society is expressed through the willingness of various social groups to maintain ecosystem services for productive and non-productive uses.
 This willingness may be reflected partly in market values, but also in the targets set by international or regional conventions, regulations or directives and national laws; all can readily be translated into an accounting framework and can like the assets themselves be measured in physical units.

 The question of the cost of maintaining the stock and quality of natural capital follows on from the assessment of the gap between outputs and needs.
 The estimate of cost can be made by pricing the amount of work, or the abstention of use, required in order to close that gap.
 It should be noted that these costs are different to the expenditure on management or protection of a given ecosystem, and should capture the expenditures needed to restore the consumption of any ecological capital associated with domestic ecosystems or those from which any imports of services are derived.
 Since the consumption of ecological capital is equivalent, in accounting terms, to a negative transfer into the next period, that is a virtual debt, it is important that the costs of replacing it are fully reflected in any overall accounting exercise.
-In the accounting framework we present below, these maintenance costs should be used as part of the calculation of the ‘full cost of ecosystem goods and services’ and used to compare to production output from artificial capital; this, we suggest, a potentially powerful sustainability indicator which can aggregate performance over sectors, companies or products.
+In the accounting framework we present below, these maintenance costs should be used as part of the calculation of the ‘full cost of ecosystem goods and services’ and used to compare to production output from artificial capital; this, we suggest, is a potentially powerful sustainability indicator which can aggregate performance over sectors, companies or products.